bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

 After understanding how to read `.diff` files, it might be purposefull to import them and test them by hand, in order to understand the assignement better.

 The command `hg diff` will show the difference between the local version of SpiderMonkey and the previously committed version.

+Test this by making some simple change to `ReadMe.md`.
+Remember to save the document, then run `hg diff`.

  We can use this command to output our current "change" and save it.
 This is what is refered to as a "patch" further in this tutorial.

 Patches are used in this tutorial to test the solutions provided in `Solutions` of each module.
 To run one of the solutions provided, the current version of our implementation has to be output to a `.diff` file (So it is not lost).
 After the current implementation is saved, import the specified solutions `.diff` file.
 After the behaviour of the solution has been tested.
 We can import the file we output before.